chef-cft/chef-examples/examples/ChefPolicyfileWorkflow.md

 ### Assumptions

-* You have an understanding of Policyfiles, if you haven't alread, head over to learn.chef.io, and sign up for the "Manage Your Fleet with Chef Infra" course .
+* You have an understanding of Policyfiles, if you haven't already, head over to learn.chef.io, and sign up for the "Manage Your Fleet with Chef Infra" course .
 Under the "Expand your Chef Infra language skills" section, complete the "Learn more about Policyfiles", followed by "Managing a Node With Policyfiles".